GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ```

 ##### De-identification
-The de-identification pipeline supports the ORC file format.
-The data is read from an input Cloud Storage bucket.
-The
+The de-identification pipeline will read the data from an input Cloud Storage bucket.
+The de-identified results can be
-de-identified results can be written in a BigQuery dataset as tables or an output Cloud Storage bucket as ORC files.
+written in a BigQuery dataset as tables or an output Cloud Storage bucket as ORC files.
 1. To write the de-identified files to BigQuery tables:

 ```commandline
 ./gradlew run ... -Pargs="... --filePattern=gs://${PROJECT_ID}-demo-data/*.orc"
 ```

-2. output GCS storage bucket as de-identified ORC files.
+2. To write the de-identified files to Cloud storage bucket:

 ```commandline
 ./gradlew run ... -Pargs="...